blackbeard334/rants/_posts/2021-07-13-Java Explicit Vectorization.md

 ####### Elephant in the room

 A keen observer might have...observed, that we use a `FloatVector.SPECIES_256`, meaning we can read/write/operate on `8 floats` simultaneously, and yet we increment our loop by `6` at a time.
-This ofcourse is due to the fact that the floats are arranged in a sequence of `xyzxyzxyz...`, meaning reading 8 floats would read `xyzxyzxy` and the following iteration `zxyzxyzx`, and so on.
+This of course is due to the fact that the floats are arranged in a sequence of `xyzxyzxyz...`, meaning reading 8 floats would read `xyzxyzxy` and the following iteration `zxyzxyzx`, and so on.